joconnor22/LIFE/README.md

 ### Restarting
 LIFE has support for restarting a simulation from where it left off.
 To do this just re-run the executable.
 There is also support for changing the **geometry.config** between restarts to add/remove bodies mid-simulation.

+# Contributing
+To contribute to LIFE please follow these steps:

+ 1. Fork the repository and then clone the fork to your local machine.
+ 2. On the current master branch run the **store-ref-data** script to generate the test data which will be used for testing your new changes.
+ 3. Implement and test your new features/functionality.
+ 4. If implementing a substantial new feature then add a new example to the **examples** directory to showcase this.
+ 5. Run the **run-tests** script to make sure LIFE still produces the same results for the existing example cases.
+ 6. If the test script passes all of the tests then push the changes and open a pull request to incorporate the changes into this repository.

+If your changes require adding/removing options from the **params.h** or **geometry.config** files then make sure to update these files in each of the example case directories otherwise the example/testing scripts will fail.